Reviews

 Best dog crates for the Tesla Model Y (Photo: lifewithkleekai.com)

-Have you purchased a Tesla Model Y but you’re struggling to find a dog crate that will fit your trunk?
+Have you purchased a Tesla Model Y, but you’re struggling to find a dog crate that will fit your trunk?

 As someone who recently bought a Tesla Model Y, I noticed that there wasn’t a lot of information online about the best crates for this particular Tesla car.

-I enjoy combining my love for my pets with my passion for electric vehicles but it was tricky finding a suitable dog crate for my Model Y.
+I enjoy combining my love for my pets with my passion for electric vehicles, but it was tricky finding a suitable dog crate for my Model Y.

 To ensure the safety and comfort of both you and your dog during fun road trips in your Tesla Model Y, it’s essential to invest in the right dog crate that fits your trunk (or back row if that’s what you prefer).

-In this guide, I’m going to breakdown the crates that I’ve personally acquired and tested in my Tesla Model Y trunk to help other Tesla owners who have dogs.
+In this guide, I’m going to break down the crates that I’ve personally acquired and tested in my Tesla Model Y trunk to help other Tesla owners who have dogs.

 We’ll also explore the key factors to consider when selecting the best dog crate for your Tesla Model Y.

-I’m not a dog behaviorist or trainer and I don’t have any connection with Tesla aside from owning the Model Y. If you have further questions I recommend reaching out to Tesla or the dog crate company directly to address any concerns or questions you may have.
+I’m not a dog behaviorist or trainer, and I don’t have any connection with Tesla aside from owning the Model Y. If you have further questions, I recommend reaching out to Tesla or the dog crate company directly to address any concerns or questions you may have.

 Best dog crates for the Tesla Model Y (Photo: lifewithkleekai.com)